 We have awarded Green Star Energy 4 Stars (from 5).
-This is based on the proportion of switches undertaken on the platform of our energy switching partner TheEnergyShop.com that complete successfully first time.
+This is based on the proportion of energy switches undertaken on our platform that complete successfully first time.
 Using our website, 91-95% of customers can expect their energy switch to complete successfully without any glitches.

 We are aware that Green Star Energy does not score well across all review sites.
 On Trustpilot, for example, it receives an average 3-star rating based on over 7,400 reviews.
 These however are almost evenly split between those customers that love it and those that hate it.
 It would appear that if things work with your account they work very well.
 But if they don’t then Green Star Energy may not be the slickest at resolving issues.
 So, before deciding to switch to Green Star Energy we suggest you satisfy yourself that this energy supplier is right for you.